brianmacy/sz_rabbit_consumer-v4/README.md

-# sz_rabbit_consumer
+# sz_rabbit_consumer-v4

+Ported Senzing Rabbit MQ consumer for the Senzing v4 beta

 # Overview
-Simple parallel JSON data processor using the Senzing API and is meant to provide developers with a simple starting point for a simple, scalable addRecord processor.
+Simple parallel JSON data processor using the Senzing SDK and is meant to provide developers with a simple starting point for a simple, scalable add_record processor.

-It is a limited function [more or less] drop in replacement for the senzing/stream-loader when used for RabbitMQ.
-The latest code requires Senzing 3.5 or newer.

 # API demonstrated
 ### Core
-* addRecord[WithInfo]: Adds the Senzing JSON record
+* add_record: Adds the Senzing JSON record
 ### Supporting
-* init: To initialize the G2Engine object
+* senzing_core.SzAbstractFactory: To initialize the Sz environment
-* stats: To retrieve internal engine diagnostic information as to what is going on in the engine
+* get_stats: To retrieve internal engine diagnostic information as to what is going on in the engine

 For more details on the Senzing API go to https://docs.senzing.com